Słupsk: Interwar period

 Stolp was not directly affected by the fighting in the First World War.
 The trams did not operate during the war, returning to the streets in 1919.
-Demographic growth remained high, although development slowed, because the city became peripheral, the Kreis (district) being situated on post-war Germany's border with the Polish Corridor.
+Demographic growth remained high, although development slowed, because the city became peripheral, the Kreis (district) being situated on post-war Germany's border with the so-called Polish Corridor.
 Polish claims to Stolp and its neighbouring area were refused during the Treaty of Versailles negotiations.
 The city, having become the regional center of the eastern part of Eastern Pomerania, thrived, becoming known as Little Paris.
 A cultural highlight was an annual art exhibition.

 From 1926 the city became an active point of Nazi supporters, and the influence of NSDAP grew rapidly.
 The party with Hitler received 49.1% of the city's vote in the German federal election of March 1933, when however, the election campaign was marked by Nazi terror.
 During the Kristallnacht, the night of 9/10 November 1938, the local synagogue was burned down.